 Patrick is a former Government appointee to the board of The Irish Museum of Modern Art.
 He is a former board member of Storytellers Theatre Company and The Project Arts Centre.
-He is currently a board member of The Lisa Richards Actors agency, The Arts for Peace Foundation, The Gaiety School of Acting and Smock Alley Theatre.
-Most recently he has been appointed to the Governing Authority of The Dublin Institute of Technology.
-Patrick is also Director of Communicate, a communications company working at senior level in Industry Politics and the Arts
+He is currently a board member of The Lisa Richards Actors agency, The Arts for Peace Foundation, The Gaiety School of Acting and Smock Alley Theatre and is appointed to the Governing Authority of The Dublin Institute of Technology.
+He frequently appeared as a guest presenter on MindFeed with Norah Casey on NewsTalk 106fm.
+Patrick is also Director of Communicate, a communications company working at senior level in Industry Politics and the Arts.

 Joe Dowling founded the Gaiety School of Acting in 1986 and was our chairman until 2011.
 He is currently the Director of the Guthrie Theatre in Minneapolis, Minnesota.
 Previously Joe worked as the Artistic Director of the Abbey Theatre and the Managing Director of the Gaiety Theatre.
 He has directed plays in all major Irish theatres and also in London, New York, Washington, Montreal and the Banff Festival of the Arts, Alberta.

 Donal Shiels has worked in the arts in Ireland and abroad for more than twenty years as a producer and promoter of theatre, opera, music and dance.
 He has also managed the China / Ireland Cultural Exchange on behalf of the Department of Arts, Sport & Tourism, and was Chief Executive of St Patrick’s Festival – the largest annual event in Ireland for many years.
 More recently he has been Executive Producer with Lane Productions, and currently runs Verdant Productions and continues to produce a mixture of music, drama and comedy.
 He is also a board member of Druid Theatre and The James Joyce Centre.